Get 15% Off

 Some people report brain fog and headaches after taking L-theanine.
 Others have experienced nausea or irritability.
 However, these side effects are mostly linked to unusually-high doses.

-Taking MTE before a big exam, work presentation, or another stressful event could help you remain focused and tune out bad thoughts and distractions.
+Drinking MTE before a big exam, work presentation, or another stressful event could help you remain focused and tune out bad thoughts and distractions.